-Develop an entry-year experience for all incoming students, including transfer students, to facilitate their transition to the University, to increase students' connection to and engagement in the University community, to increase student retention and success, to anchor students in the disciplines, and to improve the academic climate on campus.
+Develop an entry-year experience for all incoming students, including transfer students, to facilitate their transition to the university, to increase students' connection to and engagement with the university community, to increase student retention and success, anchor students in the disciplines, and to improve the academic climate on campus.
 The entry-year experience and general education curriculum should be informed by and reflect one another.